Graphic designers produce designs using images and words to get across ideas and information.

 You could be:

 using specialist design software, such as InDesign, Illustrator and Photoshop

-- making any changes as requested by the client, such as changing images or text
+making any changes as requested by the client, such as changing images or text

-- keeping to the budget and time scale for the work
+keeping to the budget and time scale for the work

-- presenting the final design to the client for approval
+presenting the final design to the client for approval

-- proofreading the final artwork and preparing the files for print
+proofreading the final artwork and preparing the files for print

-- if you work freelance, showing your portfolio to employers to get more work.
+if you work freelance, showing your portfolio to employers to get more work.

 Pay rates vary, depending on:

-- where you work
+where you work

 the size of company or organisation you work for

 the demand for the job.

-Starting salaries for qualified graphic designers in the UK tend to be in the range of £18,000 to £20,000 a year.
-Senior graphic designers can earn from £25,000 to £35,000 a year or more.
+Starting salaries for qualified graphic designers in the UK tend to be in the range of £25,000 to £35,000 a year.
+Senior graphic designers can earn from £35,000 to £55,000 a year or more.

 You would work in a design studio or office, usually with a team of other designers.

-- If you work freelance you would work from home or share a studio space.
+If you work freelance you would work from home or share a studio space.

 You would work regular hours, but would have to work some evenings and weekends to meet deadlines.

 You may be able to work part time.

 LMI data powered by

 For entry to an HND you usually need 1-2 Highers, for a degree, 4-5 Highers, normally including English and Art and Design.

 You also need a very good portfolio of artwork.

 Good computer skills are essential.

 For art school courses you need to apply through UCAS.
-Some courses have a closing date of 15th January and others have the closing date of 24th March.

 You could work with advertising agencies, design studios, publishing companies or broadcasting companies.

 LMI data powered by

 EMSI UK What Does it Take?

 You need to be:

 artistic, creative and imaginative, with a good eye for colour and design

 skilled in using graphics software

 ambitious and motivated

 accurate, with excellent attention to detail

-- good at listening to other people and explaining your own ideas
+good at listening to other people and explaining your own ideas

 aware of commercial pressures

 confident and outgoing, to sell work to clients.

 You need to be able to:

 accept criticism of your work

 keep up to date with new design trends

 organise your own workload

 work to strict deadlines

 understand different printing processes

 work alone and as part of a team.

 Training is through experience, on the job, learning new skills for projects you work on.

 You will need to keep up to date with changes in graphic design software and technology throughout your career.

 The Chartered Society of Designers offers a programme of continuous professional development.

 You may start as an assistant graphic designer doing routine tasks.

 You could then move on to be a graphic designer, then a senior graphic designer, leading a team.

 You might move into a management job, which would mean doing less design work.

 You might move to a larger company to gain wider experience and perhaps a higher salary.

-- You might move into design research, a new but growing field, based on either academic or market needs.
+You might move into design research, a new but growing field, based on either academic or market needs.